habitat-sh/habitat/README.md

 1. You don't know anything about, and don't care, what the "operating system" is

 But things are not quite all as awesome as that first experience is.
-Right off the bat, you configuration errors - and to fix it, you're told to update a configuration file; but how?
+Right off the bat, you have configuration errors - and to fix it, you're told to update a configuration file; but how?

 The answer is you have to open up the Dockerfile, look at how it's constructed,